future-brake-systems.jpg

-Evolution of Brake Controls to Motion Systems
+Evolution of Brake Controls to Motion System

 Brake systems are becoming increasingly intelligent so they can meet the future needs and requirements of automated driving and electrification.
 First implementations will happen in next-generation vehicles with a modified architecture.
 This functional requires a profound understanding of new vehicle architectures in order to combine uncompromising safety and sustainability in future brake systems.
 In the long-term, brake systems become modular and distributed.
 Continental is therefore in the middle of the driver seat.
 Due to excellent collaboration with many automobile manufacturers (OEMs) we will be able to shape the future of brakes.